MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 How to Build
 ------------

-The process of building a MicroEJ Firmware is two-fold:
+The process of building a Firmware is two-fold:

 1. Build a Platform,
 2. Compile/link the application and BSP using the C toolchain.